David McMillan (smuggler): Arrest in Pakistan

-McMillan was later arrested in Lahore, Pakistan, as a result of the confession of a captured courier.
-McMillan was flown to Karachi, Pakistan, and held in Karachi Central Jail.
+McMillan was then transferred to Karachi Central Jail to be held on remand.
 This jail maintained a class system for prisoners, through which McMillan kept servants and private rooms.
-Due to a financial dispute with the prison superintendent concerning his illegal mobile phone, McMillan was transferred at night to the Hyderabad jail, where he was kept in the dungeons until being rescued by Lord Magsi.
+Due to a financial dispute with the prison superintendent, McMillan was transferred at night to Chanchalguda Central Jail in Hyderabad, where he was kept in the dungeons until being rescued by Lord Magsi.
+After negotiating his transfer to a better prison wing, Lord Magsi revealed that, after being pressured by his associates, Billy Green had pleaded guilty to the heroin exportation charges and been sentenced to 5 years in prison.
+McMillan was eventually released on bail and returned to London in December 1999.